 What is a 50-amp service?

-RVs with 50-amp service have a plug with 4 wires – two 120V wires, a ground wire, and a neutral wire.
+RVs with 50-amp service have a plug with four wires—two 120V wires, a ground wire, and a neutral wire.
 When you connect the plug to a power generator, you can draw either 120V or 240V (2 x 120V).

-For some perspective, let’s have a look at 30-amp service as well.
-30-amp service not only has a weaker amperage but also has a slightly different plug structure.
-A 30-amp plug has 3 wires – one 120V wire, one ground wire, and one neutral wire.
+For some perspective, let’s also look at the 30-amp service.
+This service not only has a weaker amperage but also has a slightly different plug structure.
+A 30-amp plug has three wires: one 120V wire, one ground wire, and one neutral wire.

 Now, what does this difference mean for power delivery?

-One of the definitions of the ampere expresses it through the relationship amperage = wattage/voltage.
+One definition of the ampere expresses it through the relationship amperage = wattage/voltage.
 With both 50-amp and 30-amp services, we know the amperage and the voltage (2 x 120V for the 50-amp and 120V for the 30-amp service).
-By rearranging the formula, we can calculate the maximum wattage for them.
+By rearranging the formula, we can calculate their maximum wattage.

 Can you plug a 50-amp RV into a 30-amp power source?

-Campgrounds very often have power sources prepared for RVers, but they mostly are rated at 30 amperes.
-So a common question among newbie RVers is whether or no they can power their 50-amp RV with a 30-amp power source.
+Campgrounds very often have power sources prepared for RVers, but they are mostly rated at 30 amperes.
+So, a common question among newbie RVers is whether or not they can power their 50-amp RV with a 30-amp power source.

 Well, if you have an adapter, the answer is yes.
-But even with an adapter, you won’t be able to use the potential of your 50-amp service fully.
+But even with an adapter, you won’t be able to fully utilize the potential of your 50-amp service.

-Needless to say, the answer to this question is no. So when hooked to 30-amp service, you are severely limited to what kind of appliances you can use in your RV.
+The answer to this question is no. So, when hooked up to 30-amp service, you are severely limited to what appliances you can use in your RV.

-What this means is that at campgrounds with 30-amp service, you shouldn’t forget that you can’t use all the potential of your RV’s electrical system.
-Plus, if there are other people hooked up to the campground’s service, you will be getting less power than 2,880 – 4,320 watts.
+This means that at campgrounds with 30-amp service, you shouldn’t forget that you can’t use all the potential of your RV’s electrical system.
+Plus, if other people are hooked up to the campground’s service, you will get less power than 2,880 – 4,320 watts.

-So no matter how much you need all of your appliances, you will have to run them one by one (or alternatively in small groups) in order not to destroy the campground’s electrical system.
+So, no matter how much you need all of your appliances, you will have to run them one by one (or alternatively in small groups) to avoid damaging the campground’s electrical system.

-What size generator for 50-amp RV to go for?
+What size generator is needed for a 50-amp RV?

-The required power of your generator will depend on the kind and number of electrical devices in your RV.
-Plus, whether you will be using them all simultaneously is going to also matter.
+The power required for your generator will depend on the kind and number of electrical devices in your RV.
+It will also matter whether you will be using them all simultaneously.

 For some perspective, let’s have a look at the following chart made by Honda: